Asset Protection and Privacy Issues

 Asset Protection and Privacy

-A fundamental point to consider in developing as asset protection strategy is how does a potential plaintiff find out whether you have enough money to make you an attractive lawsuit target?
-Thanks to the Internet, a lawyer can find out everything he needs to know.
+A fundamental point to consider in developing an asset protection strategy and maximizing privacy is how does a potential plaintiff find out whether you have enough money to make you an attractive lawsuit target?
+Thanks to modern data collection, anyone can find out everything they need to know.

-It’s now well understood that technology allows virtually unlimited access to your most sensitive personal and financial information.
-Recent revelations about NSA data collection on individual communications together with the methods employed by commercial interests to harvest detailed personal information, leave no doubt that very little personal information can be kept private.
-Detailed information describing your real estate and business interests, the name of your bank and brokerage firm, your account balances, and your transaction history can be easily accessed and assembled without your knowledge or permission.
+It’s now well understood that technology and social media allow unlimited access to your most sensitive personal and financial information.
+NSA data collection on individual communications together with the methods employed by Google, Facebook and thousands of data collection companies harvest detailed personal information and leave no doubt that very little personal information can actually be kept private.
+Besides personal information and preferences, it is not surprising that detailed information describing your real estate and business interests, the name of your bank and brokerage firm, your account balances, and your transaction history can be easily accessed and assembled without your knowledge or permission.
 Now, anyone can find out what you have and how much you are worth.

 An investigator attempting to assemble information about your life had to travel from one county courthouse to another, stand in line, search through library archives and public records, and hope to come up with some useful information.
 The process of gathering personal information was a laborious and expensive job.